- Asbestos Exposure

 - Toxic Exposure

-As one the nation’s largest plaintiffs’ litigation firms, Motley Rice works diligently to improve the lives of those harmed by corporate wrongdoing.
+As one of the nation’s largest plaintiffs’ litigation firms, Motley Rice works diligently to improve the lives of those harmed by corporate wrongdoing.
 We understand the responsibilities and interests of institutional investors, and we will diligently pursue the responsible parties and evidence needed to hold them accountable.
 Today, the firm devotes a substantial and growing proportion of its personnel and resources to representing institutional investor clients in securities and shareholder litigation.

 Motley Rice offers clients a diversity of experience in many areas of litigation and a history of taking on complex, large-scale cases and subject areas.
 The Motley Rice securities team brings experienced personnel and financial resources to securities cases through all phases of litigation.
 In addition to our team of attorneys, we have extensive in-house support services, including professional staff with financial and regulatory backgrounds.